Community Matters

 Graduate students often sit in multiple roles on campus — including student, staff, and/or instructor, and because of those multiple roles, many graduate students will be invited to take several online courses in the U-M efforts to prevent sexual misconduct.

-Culture of Respect is a 20-30 minute required module for all U-M employees that lays a foundation of leadership expectations about behavior as an employee of U-M. This course is U-M specific and gives resources available at the university for employees.
-(This course is managed by Central Human Resources).
+Culture of Respect is a 20-30 minute required module for all U-M employees that lays a foundation of leadership expectations about behavior as an employee of U-M. This course is U-M specific and gives employees resources available at the university.
+(Central Human Resources manages this course.)

-Haven is a 60-90 minute additional course offered to employees that does a deeper dive into the subject and has an emphasis on state law and university policy.
-(This course is offered by Central Human Resources).
+Haven is a 60-90 minute additional course offered to employees that does a deeper dive into the subject and emphasizes state law and university policy.
+(Central Human Resources provides this course.)

 FAQs for graduate online courses